-Until May 2013, internal audit was an internal function within the Group.
-However, as of autumn 2013 internal audit has been managed externally.
+Internal audits at SAS have been outsourced.
 The audits carried out by internal audit are based on an annual internal audit plan and are mainly focused on operational risk areas.
 However, the internal audit plan also covers processes that impact financial reporting and the risk of irregularities, improper favoritism of another party at the company's expense, and the risk of loss or embezzlement.
 The annual internal audit plan is approved by the Audit Committee and the SAS Group's Board.